-DANGER ASBESTOS CANCER AND LUNG DISEASE HAZARD KEEP OUT AUTHORIZED PERSONNEL ONLY RESPIRATORS AND PROTECTIVE CLOTHING ARE REQUIRED IN THIS AREA
+DANGER ASBESTOS CANCER AND LUNG DISEASE HAZARD RESPIRATORS AND PROTECTIVE CLOTHING ARE REQUIRED IN THIS AREA

-- Licensed contractors are retained to conduct the work, or abatement may be completed by the FSED.
-If FSED conducts the removal, workers must be licensed by the Commonwealth.
-A licensed asbestos abatement supervisor must supervise the work. - The DGS Industrial Hygienist or an Environmental Consultant conducts project inspections, clearance inspections and air sampling according to local and state regulations. - Asbestos surveys are updated to document the location and quantity of asbestos removed.
+- Licensed contractors are retained to conduct the work, or abatement may be completed by the Special Projects crew.
+If the Special Projects crew conducts the removal, workers must be licensed by the Commonwealth.
+A licensed asbestos abatement supervisor must supervise the work. - The DGS Industrial Hygienist or an Environmental Consultant conducts project inspections, clearance inspections and air sampling according to local and state regulations.

-• Documents are retained for the project including project notifications, copies of contractor and worker licenses, project logbook, air sampling results, certification of clearance inspections, and final clearance air sampling results.
+- Asbestos surveys are updated to document the location and quantity of asbestos removed. - Documents are retained for the project including project notifications, copies of contractor and worker licenses, project logbook, air sampling results, certification of clearance inspections, and final clearance air sampling results.
 Waste manifests documenting the proper disposal of asbestos waste shall be maintained with the project information.